akostrik/net_practice/README.md

     + from `127.0.0.1` to `127.255.255.254`

 # A switch
-* connects devices together in a single network
+* connects devices together in a local network
 * distributes packets to its local network
 * has no interface
 * cannot talk directly to a network outside of its own

 # A router
 * connects networks together
-* separates different networks
-* has an interface for each network
+* separates different networks with the use of multiple interfaces (an interface for each network)
 * the range of possible IP addresses on one of its interfaces must not overlap with the range of its other interfaces

 ## Route table